 Sergeant Casey was assigned to Support Services Division in 2009 where he continued with school duties, along with becoming the Urbandale Controlled Bow Hunt administrator and grant writer/administrator for the department.
 During his assignment in Support Services Division, Sergeant Casey also became certified as a firearms instructor, firearms armorer and served as one of the Public Information Officers for the Urbandale Police Department.

-In 2014, Sergeant Casey was asked by Chief McCarty to find an alternative program to replace D.A.R.E. within the City of Urbandale.
+In 2014, Sergeant Casey was asked by they Chief of Police to find an alternative program to replace D.A.R.E. within the City of Urbandale.
 Sergeant Casey developed the Culture of Integrity program, which was recognized as an innovative program by the United States Department of Justice.
-The two officers instructing the program received the Attorney General’s Award for Distinguished Service in Community Policing for their outstanding efforts in promoting the Culture of Integrity Program.
+The two officers instructing the program received the Attorney General's Award for Distinguished Service in Community Policing for their outstanding efforts in promoting the Culture of Integrity Program.